loreanvictor/streamlet/README.md

 - Streamlets support pausing / resuming by default.
 This [can be added](https://github.com/erikras/callbag-pausable) to callbags as well, not supported by the standard itself.
 RxJS does not support this.
 - Streamlets and callbags are pretty light-weight.
 RxJS operators and utilities are way heavier than both.
 - Streamlets are as fast (marginally faster) than Callbags, and [noticably faster](https://github.com/loreanvictor/streamlet/blob/main/docs/performance.md) than RxJS.
-- I am hoping that Streamlets are lighter on memory than both Callbags and RxJS, but I need to do benchmarking to confirm this.
+- Streamlets [use less memory](https://github.com/loreanvictor/streamlet/blob/main/docs/memory.md) than both Callbags and RxJS.

 <br><br>